Article | Last updated: 18/12/2019 | Ministry of Children and Families

 Joint parental responsibility subsists even if parents separate, unless they agree otherwise.

-Special rules apply after the death of one parent, cf. the Children Act §§ 38, 63 and § 60 a.
+Special rules apply after the death of one parent, cf. the Children Act § 38, and the chapter IV in the children act law.